Contracting out Digital Products

 We build products iteratively, and we adjust features and functionality in minutes, hours, or days based on what data and users are telling us.

-Cody Simms on Product Roadmaps
+Cody Simms on Product Roadmaps.

 Sharing a vision on the general roadmap is good when choosing a contractor because it allows both parties to agree on outcome (what to build).
 But when it comes to implementation (how to build) we do not think it is good to lock down detailed requirements upfront: simply because you don’t know it all yet.